 FACT: Hard Water Does Not Fade Colors or Dry Skin and Hair

-Chlorine in tap water does damage, just as chlorine bleach does.
-Water softeners do not remove chlorine or chlorine disinfection byproducts.
+Chlorine in tap water is damaging, but water softeners do not remove chlorine or chlorine disinfection byproducts.

 FACT: Water Softeners Cause Considerable Damage to the Environment